Explore the different types of coffee beans & brands

 PurelyCoffeeBeans loves the colors of the coffee cherries.
 They make them look much more like children's candies that the familiar browns that we seen in most roast coffee!
 But what types of coffee beans can we buy?

 FYI: buying a product from a link on PurelyCoffeeBeans.com may earn me a small commission.
 Sincere thanks for your support!

-Let me introduce the different types of coffee beans
+What are the different types of coffee beans?